ldurback/NonCommutativeCalculusOfVariations/README.md

 t, time, is a real number.  dt, the change in time, is a positive real number.  d^2 t = 0.

 x and dx are elements of a non-commutative algebra with a commutation relation between them.
+The commutator of x and dx commutes with both x and dx.  x and d^2x commute.
+The commutator of dx and d^2x commutes with both dx and d^2x.

+Note:  This implies that we have a Fundamental Theorem of Calculus.

 Let z = (x,t) be the state of the system